amitshekhariitbhu/Android-Debug-Database/README.md

 ### All these features work without rooting your device -> No need of rooted device

-### Check out another awesome library for fast and simple networking in Android.
+### Check out another awesome library for fast and simple networking in Android

 * [Fast Android Networking Library](https://github.com/amitshekhariitbhu/Fast-Android-Networking)

 ### Using Android Debug Database Library in your application

 Add this to your app's build.gradle

 ```groovy
 debugImplementation 'com.amitshekhar.android:debug-db:1.0.4'
 ```